Conflict of laws in the United States: Renvoi

-Significant contacts test
+Significant contacts

 The significant contacts test evaluates the contacts between the states and each party to the case, and determines which state has the most significant contacts with the litigation as a whole.
 This test has been criticized for failing to respect the sovereignty of the state in which the cause of action arose, and because courts can tip the balance in one way or another in deciding which contacts are significant.

-Seat of the relationship test
+Seat of the relationship

 The seat of the relationship test specifically examines the relationship between the parties to the lawsuit, and uses the law of the state in which the relationship between the parties was most significant.
+This test is strongly associated with the writings of Friedrich Carl von Savigny.
 For example, if two people who live in State X meet and develop a relationship in State Y, and a cause of action arises between them while they are traveling through State Z, a court of any state applying this test would probably apply the law of State Y, because that state is the seat of the relationship between these two parties.

-Governmental interests test
+Governmental interests

 The governmental interests test examines the interests of the states themselves, and the reasons for which the laws in question were passed.
 It is the brainchild of University of Chicago law professor Brainerd Currie, who outlined the test in a series of articles during the 1950s and 1960s.
 Currie's revolutionary work "dominated American choice-of-law thinking in the United States for almost half a century".
 Although Currie's critics now outnumber his defenders, interest analysis is still the most popular vehicle for teaching conflict of laws in American law schools, and it provides "the very language of contemporary conflicts theory".
 In interest analysis, the court must determine whether any conflict between the laws of the states is a true conflict, a false conflict, or an unprovided-for case.